Jambiya: Etymology

+Structure

 The jambiya were taken by travelers to other cultures including the Ottoman Empire, Persia and India, where they were adopted with slight differences to the blade, hilt and scabbard.

 Hilt or handle

 A significant part of a jambiya is its hilt (handle).
-The saifani hilt is made of rhinoceros horn, which can cost up to $1500 per kilogram.
+The saifani hilt is made of rhinoceros horn, which can cost up to $1500 per kilogram; poaching of black rhinoceri for this purpose has led them to become critically endangered.
 It is used on the daggers of wealthier citizens.
 Different versions of saifani hilts can be distinguished by their colour.
-Other janbiya hilts are made of a different types of horn, wood, metal and ivory from elephants and walrus.
+Other janbiya hilts are made of different types of horn, wood, metal and ivory from elephants and walruses.
 Apart from the material used for the hilt, the design and detail is a measure of its value and the status of its owner.